ToghrulUTD/Movie-Recommender-Systems/README.md

 Recommender Systems with MovieLens

-This repository contains various implementations of recommender systems for the MovieLens dataset.
+This repository contains various implementations and notes of recommender systems for the movie ratings dataset.
 The following algorithms are included:

 * Matrix factorization with TensorFlow
 * Matrix factorization with Spark